barnaby/barnaby/README.md

 Hello, I'm Barnaby and I like to make software.
-Currently, I'm building [director](https://github.com/director-run/director), a super easy to use MCP gateway
+Currently, I'm building [director](https://github.com/director-run/director), a super easy to use MCP gateway.
+Also feel free to follow me on twitter [@barnabymalet](https://twitter.com/barnabymalet).